-Food affordability & accessibility (Led by Dr Majola L. Mabuza)
+Food affordability & accessibility (Led by Prof Simon Letsoalo)

 Market access by emerging commercial and smallholder vegetable farmers

-There are two major means for accessing food (physically – through own production, or financially – through purchase from the market).
-With reference to the latter, research under this area specifically focuses on whether sources of healthy food are easy to get to, at a manageable distance from home or work, using affordable and convenient personal or public transportation.
+There are two primary means for accessing food (physically – through own production, or financially – through purchase from the market).
+Concerning the latter, research under this area focuses explicitly on whether sources of healthy food are natural to get to, at a manageable distance from home or work, using affordable and convenient personal or public transportation.